migleapa/AML-Patient-Profiling-Using-Unsupervised-Clustering/README.md

 ### Evaluation of phosphoprotein markers as drug response predictors:<br>

 Feature Selection:<br>
-•	Phosphoproteins selected based on their effectiveness in separating patient groups from prior PCA analysis.<br>
+•	Phosphoproteins selected based on their effectiveness in separating patient groups from prior PCA analysis and used as features for the Random Forest model.<br>

 Labels:<br>
 •	Labels were derived from drug response data for 318 drugs that showed significant differential responses between groups.<br>